Kaesual/common-games-collection/README.md

 I am collecting such games and make a basic set of changes:

 1.)
 Provide a proper dockerized build system, so anyone can easily build the game.
-This way, the community can focus on game modifications, and there's once "centralized" place where build and setup can be discussed
+This way, the community can focus on game modifications, and there's one "centralized" place where build and setup can be discussed

 2.)
 Provide a production-ready docker container for the game.
 This allows easy hosting for anyone.